Roads and Pavements

 Road Asset Management Plan

-It helps to shape the character and quality of the local areas that it serves and makes an important contribution towards the delivery of the Council’s vision, values and strategic priorities.
+The plan helps to shape the local areas that it serves and makes an important contribution towards the delivery of the Council’s vision, values and strategic priorities.

 The plan supports three of the Council’s eighteen key priorities:-

 - 12. Adopt a pragmatic approach to sustainability that protects and enhances the local environment.

 - 13. Make resurfacing roads, paths and pavements the service priority across the whole Stirling area.

 - 17. Pursue a diverse high wage economy that delivers local jobs for people across Stirling and a procurement policy that supports this.

 The road network is the largest and most visible community asset that the Council is responsible for.
 It is used daily by the majority of people and is fundamental to the economic, social and environmental well being of our communities.

 It is crucial that the road network is adequately maintained.
 This includes not just carriageways and footways, but also bridges, street lighting, drainage systems, traffic control systems and street furniture.